 NOTE: if you’re copying and pasting, you’ll need to replace the quote characters by manually re-typing them.
 In nano you’ll have to use the arrow keys to navigate the cursor to the correct position.

 In your System Preferences, there should now be a button at the bottom for MySQL.
 Click here, then click the button to ‘Start MySQL Server.’
+The MySQL Server Instance should be set to “running.”
+You can also set MySQL to start automatically whenever your computer starts up by clicking the box.

 In your open Terminal: